reductstore/homepage/_posts/2022-04-15-keep-history-mqtt.md

 ---

-[MQTT protocol][4] is very popular in IoT applications.
+The [MQTT protocol][4] is very popular in IoT applications.
 It is a simple way to connect different data sources with your application by using a publish/subscribe model.
-Sometimes you may want to keep history of your MQTT data to use it for model training, diagnostics or metrics.
-If your data sources provide different formats of data that can not be interpreted as time series of floats, Reduct Storage is that you need.
+Sometimes you may want to keep a history of your MQTT data to use it for model training, diagnostics or metrics.
+If your data sources provide different formats of data that can not be interpreted as time series of floats, Reduct Storage is what you need.

 Let's make a simple MQTT application to see how it works.

 <!--more-->

-### Pre-requirements
+### Prerequisites

-For this usage example we need to meet the following requirements:
+For this usage example we have the following requirements:

 * Linux AMD64
 * Docker and Docker Compose